 The chart in exhibit-5 (above) shows the value of all five national markets, rebased to 100 at the start of the observation period.
 Equity indices in all five countries have increased in value.
 But not all equity markets are created equal.
 The clear winners over this period of ten years are US equities and Japanese equities.
-This is in spite the very different performance over the most recent 12 months, as shown earlier in Illustration 3.
+This is in spite the very different performance over the most recent 12 months, as shown earlier in exhibit-3.

 In the lower part of the table, results of a regression analysis of the monthly rates of change is shown.
 Alpha (intercept with y-axis) is shown in green when positive, in red when negative.
-Beta (slope of the linear regression) is shown in green when above zero and in ed when below zero.
-0).
+Beta (slope of the linear regression) is shown in green when above zero and in red when below.

-Remarkable are the resulting values for R-squared (a measure of congruency): These values are generally somewhat lower than one would probably expect between equity markets and an equal-weight composite.
+Remarkable are the resulting values for R-squared (a measure of congruency): These values are generally somewhat lower than one would expect between individual equity markets and an equal-weight composite of the same markets.

 The graph of exhibit-8 (below) plots performance of each market relative to the composite index and zooms closer, only covering the latest three years.
 Note how constantly poor British equities have fared for all of these 36 months.
 Up and until the end of 2017, Japanese equities had been the clear ‚engine’, only to be replaced by European shares, while the US equity market is the clear winner over all.

 In essence, the performance of Swiss, Japanese, and European equities mattered little over the last three years.
-Excess of performance was generate by identifying the sustained development of US equities (positive) and British equities (negative).
+Excess performance was generated by identifying the sustained divergence between US equities (pushing up) and British equities (dragging down).